Biography of this

 I believe that Artivism - the use of various forms or art as a vehicle for activism and advocacy - can be such a powerful an beautiful way to propel diplomatic, and even peaceful, change.
 I now share with you my own brand of it, as Dreamerqueen.

-I hope that my music and my message may inspire you, give you hope, help you to (as I like to say) 'steal joy', and of course, make you wanna dance!
+I hope that my music and the messages in the lyrics may inspire you, give you hope, help you to (as I like to say) 'steal joy', and of course, make you want to dance!

 Love and Light